PremiseWP/premise-tabs/README.md

 **The `raw` Feature:** The `raw` argument is the third argument this class takes and it is useful when you dont want any of the JavaScript or the css to load, none of it!

-All you have to do is pass a boolean value `true` as your third parameter.
+All you have to do is pass a boolean value `true` as your third argument.
 This will avoid the class `ptabs-wrapper` from being added, which will result in no CSS or JS firing, since all the CSS and JS is scoped to the `ptabs-wrapper` class.